 The Child Trends News Service project consists of: 1) news reports produced by Positive Parenting Newsfeed, a syndicated newsfeed for commercial news media; 2) research projects with TV news audiences and parents; and 3) an interdisciplinary collaborative of advisory panel members, partners, and experts.
 Positive Parenting Newsfeed is a partnership between the Child Trends Hispanic Institute and Ivanhoe Broadcast News, a leading TV syndicated news company.

 This project aims to broaden access to actionable child development research among parents and caregivers, with a focus on reaching Latino parents and those less likely to have access to this information through alternative sources.

-The future depends on today’s children, yet many face challenges that can impact their growth and development—especially children of color and those living in low-income families.
-In today’s complex world, parents face important decisions that can either help or hinder children’s ability to thrive.
-Social science researchers have identified an array of evidence-based strategies for parents associated with positive child outcomes.
-Positive Parenting informs the public about these research-based parenting practices.
+The future depends on today’s children, yet many face challenges that can impact their growth, development, and education—especially children of color and those living in low-income families.
+In today’s complex world, parents and teachers face important decisions that can either help or hinder children’s ability to thrive.
+Social science researchers have identified an array of evidence-based strategies for parents and teachers associated with positive child outcomes.
+Positive Parenting informs the public about these research-based practices.

 Why focus on Latino parents and children?

 As Latinos represent an increasingly larger share of the future work force, the nation needs to maintain a focus on their positive development.

 - It is estimated that Latino children will comprise one-third of the total child population by 2050, similar in proportion to non-Latino white children.